 Telephone: + 353 (0) 1 881 5900

-The Personal Information we collect includes details such as your name, date of birth, email address, postal address, telephone number and credit/debit card details.
+The Personal Information we collect includes details such as your name, email address, postal address, telephone number and credit/debit card details.
 Focus Ireland collects information from the public in a number of ways.
 For example, we ask for contact and other information when members of the public engage with our campaigns, get in touch with us, or attend a Focus Ireland event.
 We use this information to keep you informed about other events which may be of interest to you, to help improve our services and to keep a record of our communications with you.

 If you are a financial supporter and send us a donation by post or online, or make a regular contribution to Focus Ireland through your bank account or credit card, we will ask for information that enables us to effectively administer your donation.
 This will generally include your name, contact information such as address, email or telephone number, your payment details and whether you wish Focus Ireland to claim tax paid on your donation.
 We also ensure that, if you are setting up a regular donation to Focus Ireland either through your bank account or giving by credit card, that you are 18 years or older by asking for, and keeping a record of, your year of birth.

 We send invitations to carefully selected individuals and organisations throughout the year to attend and participate in events which are relevant for professional development, networking or to fulfil their CSR programme.